Please select the country or location you would like to see content from.

 Rosacea is a common condition that causes redness on the cheeks and across the nose, and is sometimes accompanied by more persistent red bumps, known as papules or pustules if they have a yellow centre.
 Its full name is actually acne rosacea.
 Episodes of flushing may precede a more persistent redness.

-Certain triggers are thought to cause blood vessels just under the skin to widen, becoming more visible and causing the redness, but the underlying cause is not well understood.
-It is common in those aged 30 to 60, and in fair-skinned/blue-eyed people.
+Certain triggers are thought to cause blood vessels just under the skin to widen, becoming more visible and causing redness, but the underlying cause is not well understood.
+It is common – affecting up to 10% of people – and typically appears in those aged 30 to 60 as well as in fair-skinned/blue-eyed people.
+The exact cause remains unknown, but triggers for its development include sun damage, leaky tiny blood vessels under the skin, a skin mite called * Demodex folliculorum *, and a family history of rosacea.
+It is not contagious, so you cannot catch it from someone else.

 It’s a good idea to keep note of any potential causes.
-Common triggers include alcohol, stress, strenuous exercise, hot or cold weather, sunlight, hot drinks, caffeine, foods particularly spicy foods, steroid creams and certain medications.
+Common triggers include alcohol, stress, strenuous exercise, hot or cold weather, sunlight, hot drinks, caffeine, foods (particularly spicy foods), steroid creams and certain medications such as calcium-channel blockers.
 Some people complain of a condition alongside called blepharitis, where eyes become inflamed, sore, dry and watery.

-Exposure to sunlight, which can trigger flushing, can be managed by using sun cream or alternatively wearing make-up containing SPF 30.
+Exposure to sunlight, which can trigger flushing, can be managed by using sunscreen or alternatively wearing make-up containing SPF 30.

-Skincare is a good way to start small, ensuring the skin is clean and moisturised adequately.
-You could also try using water-based makeup (if you do wear it), so it is easier to remove without needing alcohol-based cleansers that can irritate the skin.
+Skincare is important so always ensure the skin is clean and moisturised adequately - you could also try using water-based makeup (if you do wear it), so it is easier to remove without needing alcohol-based cleansers that can irritate the skin.

 Am I fit for work?